-We are party to employment agreements with each of our named executive officers other than Mr. Mendels, whose employment agreement was superseded by his separation agreement described below.
+We are party to employment agreements with each of our named executive officers who are currently serving as executive officers.
 Such employment agreements provide certain benefits in the event of a change in control of our company and termination of employment under certain circumstances as set forth below.